docker-archive/classicswarm/docs/install-on-aws.md

 - An Amazon Web Services (AWS) account
 - Familiarity with AWS features and tools, such as:
   - EC2 Dashboard
-  - VPC Dashboard
+  - Virtual Private Cloud (VPC) Dashboard
   - VPC Security groups
   - Connecting to an EC2 instance using SSH

 ## Establish basic network security

 You create basic network security by restricting the types of inbound traffic that can reach the hosts on your network.
-To accomplish this, you create a security group and add rules to it.
-Each rule specifies the type, protocol, port range, and source of the traffic that is allowed to reach your hosts.
+To accomplish this on your AWS VPC, you create a security group and add rules to it.
+Each rule specifies the type, protocol, port range, and source of the traffic that can to reach your hosts.
 This security group excludes all other inbound traffic.
 It also has a rule that allows all outbound traffic.

-This one-size-fits-all security group is suitable for an example like this one.
-For a production environment, you would probably create multiple security groups with more restrictive rules for traffic to each type of host.
-To establish network security for your production environment, consult a network security expert.
+To establish network security for a production environment, consult a network security expert.

 Important: You do not need to create a VPC.
 New EC2 instances use a default VPC. ***When you create the following security group, associate it with the default VPC.***

 From your AWS home console, click **VPC - Isolated Cloud Resources**.
 Then, in the VPC Dashboard that opens, navigate to **Your VPCs**.

-Check the **VPC CIDR** of the default VPC (e.g., "172.30.0.0/16").
-If the CIDR does not contain the "172.30.0.0" dotted quad, update the following rules with the actual dotted quad.
-Leave the "/24" portion of the CIDR unchanged.
+Check the **VPC CIDR** of the default VPC (e.g., `172.30.0.0/16`).
+If the CIDR does not contain the `172.30.0.0` dotted quad, update the following rules with the actual dotted quad.
+Leave the `/24` portion of the CIDR unchanged.

 Navigate to **Security Groups**.
 Create a security group named "Docker Swarm Example" with the following inbound rules.
 The **Allows** column explains what each rule allows and is just for your reference.